-From the top of the Hill of Balor, one can look out 360 degrees and see all four provinces of Ireland.
-It is very windy up here and I had an experience very similar to what I had in Sedona, Arizona on Airport Mesa, another vortex or thin place.
+From the top of the Hill of Balor, one can look out 360 degrees and see recognizable landmarks all four provinces of Ireland.
+It is very windy up here and I had an experience very similar to one I had previously in Sedona, Arizona on Airport Mesa, another vortex or thin place.
 Here as well, the wind spoke to me and revealed itself as the river of time, and as I stood here, I was in the fifth direction, the now, where time stood still; I was in space and not time.
 Looking beyond, I could see the earth, the hills, and the trees in the distance.
 Looking forward with the direction of the wind, there was a 180 degree span of choices and directions to take in life.
 Looking back into the wind, were the same visions which represented all of the choices made in the past which brought me to this place and the now.
 Time is endless, and we can all choose which space we wish to occupy at any point in that river of endless time.

 In the center of the hill is an ancient fire pit.
 Excavations back in 1927 revealed this pit to contain a substantial deposit of ash so we know that the site has been in use for many ages.
 Fires lit here can be seen from all of the four provinces of Ireland and during the Fire Festival of Bealtaine, halfway between the spring and summer equinox, all fires would be extinguished in Celtic Ireland plunging everything into darkness.
 Then, the fire would be lit here and could be seen throughout Ireland and each of the provinces would then light their fires.
 Here again, there is more than coincidence as anyone of the Catholic faith will draw the parallel to Easter Vigil Mass where all of the lights are extinguished, and a fire lit outside the church which is then used to light the Easter candle and candles held by all of the congregation.
 As our guide Marty mentioned to us many times this day, nothing is mere coincidence.

 After spending a few hours on the hill, be sure to stop by the visitor centre for a cup of tea!